top of page

 2022

-I hand-embroider her name, as well as various Kazakh words and letters in three alphabets - Arabic, Latin and Cyrillic.
+In my work, I hand-embroider her name and various Kazakh words and letters in three alphabets: Arabic, Latin, and Cyrillic.
 By using the thread of the same colour as the canvas, I seek to make visible the "invisibling" effects of the Soviet cultural policy.
+This act of hand labor is my attempt to restore what cannot be restored and to acknowledge the long history of gendered labor and the learned ability of women to remain silent.

 Further